aws-samples/aws-cloudfront-realtime-monitoring/README.md

 sam build --use-container
 ```

 > **Note:** Using the ```--use-container``` flag informs the SAM CLI to build your Lambda Function inside of a local Docker container using the language runtime that is defined for the Lambda function(s) in the template.
-This helps prevent issues that may occur from building the functions using a local version of Python on your local machiine that is different than the runtime Lambda uses to execute your function in AWS.
-This process may take a few minutes to execute becasue the appropriate Docker Image(s) need to be pulled to your local machine to execute the build.
+This helps prevent issues that may occur from building the functions using a local version of Python on your local machine that is different than the runtime Lambda uses to execute your function in AWS.
+This process may take a few minutes to execute because the appropriate Docker Image(s) need to be pulled to your local machine to execute the build.

 ### Deploy
 When you initially deploy the SAM template, be sure to use the ```--guided``` flag as shown below which generates a local configuration file *samconfig.toml* for your SAM project.
 This file is ignored by the included *.gitignore*.
 Future deployments can use the simplified `sam deploy` command which will use the generated configuration file *samconfig.toml*.